bloominstituteoftechnology/Local-Environment-Setup/installation-guides/base-environment/windows.md

 1. Use the command `pip install pipenv` to install pipenv to your computer
 2. Close the command prompt and <a href='#opencmd'> open a new command prompt</a>

 To verify the installation succeeded, execute the command `pipenv` in the command line

 If the command line gives a list of options, then the install was successful.
 Continue to part 4 <br>
 If the command line gives the error "'pipenv' is not recognized as an internal or external command" see <a href='#InstallPipenv'>this section</a>

+<h2 id='FirstEnv'> 4.
+Setting up your first Pip Environment </h2>

+1. In the command prompt, navigate to the desired location of the environment using the command `cd (directory)`
+    - As an example, the command prompt starts at `C:\Users\(username)`, I could use `cd documents\github\test` to change my directory to `C:\Users\(username)\documents\Github\test`
+    - For Lambda School units, this will be in each of the sprint repositories.
+    - For personal projects or other python projects this will be in the folder of that project
+2. Execute the command `pipenv shell` to create a virtual environment in the current directory
+3. Use `pipenv install (packages)` to install the packages that will be used for the current project
+    - An example of this command is `pipenv install pandas scipy eli5 matplotlib`
+    - You can also specify package versions using `==` for example `pipenv install numpy==1.17.*`
+        - This will install the latest version of numpy 1.17, in this case 1.17.5
+        - Similarly, using `numpy==1.1*` would install the latest version of 1.1x numpy (which is 1.19)
+    - If the project is a build-on or for Lambda School units, you will probably be provided a `requirements.txt` file in the repository
+        - To install dependencies to your pipenv shell from a requirements file, use `pipenv install -r requirements.txt`

+<h2 id='JupNote'> 5.
+Running Jupyter Notebooks </h2>

+1. In your pip environment from <a href='#FirstEnv'>section 4</a>, run the command `pipenv install notebook` to install Jupyter Notebooks
+2. To start Jupyter Notebook in your current directory, simply run `pipenv run jupyter notebook`